BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Call up the setup instructions with the QR.
    2. Agree to the terms of service
 1. [  ] Conduct the Supply-Chain Validation[^35].
-   1. Scan the Validation Code from the web
+   1. Scan the Validation Code from the setup instructions.
-   2. Copy the four words that appear on your Passport back to the web.
+   2. Copy the four words that appear on your Passport back to the web page.
    3. Verify that the result is a "Success!"
 1. [  ] Enter a PIN.
    1. Start out by entering four numbers.
    2. Note the two words shown; these will be shown any time you enter the start of your PIN, so that you know your Passport has not been compromised or swapped.
-   3. Enter at least two more digits and hit the right button for enter.
+   3. Enter at least two more digits and hit the right button to store your PIN.
    4. Verify your PIN.
    5. Record your PIN to a piece of waterproof paper.

 It is strongly recommended that you update the firmware on your Passport before you begin using it[^36].

-...
+1. [  ] Check your Firmware version on your Passport: v___________.
+   1. This can be found at Settings > Firmware > Firmware Version.
+2. [  ] Check the current Firmware version on the Setup Page: v____________.
+   1. If the Passport Firmware is less than the current Firmware, then continue (otherwise you're done).
+3. [  ] Download the current Firmware from the Setup page.
+4. [  ] Copy the Firmware to a MicroSD card, using an adapter[^37].
+5. [  ] Install the Firmware on your Passport.
+   1. Insert the MicroSD card into the top of your Passport.
+   2. On your Passport, choose Settings > Firmware > Update Firmware

 You're now ready to create a new seed on your Passport.

 ...